 We expect you to ensure the confidentiality and protection of proprietary and customer information that you may use or access while working from home.
-This may include the use of locked file cabinets and desks, regular password maintenance, and any other steps appropriate for the job and the environment.
+This may include the use of locked file cabinets and desks and any other steps appropriate for the job and the environment.
+Employees are not allowed to store, transfer, move, or copy any county data to non-county devices when working remotely.